-- 1. Recommends editors of Association publications to the Board (Bylaw 3.5.1). - 2.
-Evaluates the regular and special publications of the Association (Bylaw 3.5.1). - 3.
+- 1. Recommends editors of ABC publications to the Board (Bylaw 3.5.1). - 2.
+Evaluates the regular and special publications of ABC (Bylaw 3.5.1). - 3.
 Evaluates the editors of the publications (Bylaw 3.5.1). - 4.
 Evaluates the statements of editorial policy and procedures provided by the editors (Bylaw 3.5.1). - 5.
 Proposes and selects timely special publications (Bylaw 3.5.2). - 6.
 Coordinates production of special publications with the Executive Director (Bylaw 3.5.2). - 7.
 Coordinates with the editors about special issues of the International Journal of Business Communication and Business and Professional Communication Quarterly (see items 08-001 and 08-002 of the Operational Guidelines).
 The guidelines for special issues may be found on the ABC website. - 8.
 Assists the editors in effective transition when new editors are selected. - 9.
-Evaluates publications to determine the recipients of awards for publications specified in the Operational Guidelines (Bylaw 3.5.3). - 10.
-Reviews financial support for editors prior to appointment and throughout their terms of office and proposes changes for approval by the Board whenever the support is inadequate or inappropriate.
+Solicits nominations for and selects the winner (if any) of the: - a.
+ABC awards for Distinguished Publication on Business Communication, - b.
+Outstanding Article in the International Journal of Business Communication, and - c.
+Outstanding Article in the Business and Professional Communication Quarterly.